davekilian/notate.js/doc/format.markdown

 already barred together, you can use the `beats` parameter of the `begin:
 'bar'` command described below to draw an irregular rhythm above the bar.

+## Breaking a Line

+Sometimes it's useful to be able to instruct the renderer to start a new staff, even if the next measure can fit into the current staff.
+You can do this by adding a `break: 'line'` command before said measure:

+     1      { show: 'note', pitch: 'B5', length: 'quarter' },
+     2      { show: 'note', pitch: 'A5', length: 'quarter' },
+     3      { show: 'note', pitch: 'G4', length: 'half' },
+     4      { show: 'measure' },
+     5
+     6      { break: 'line' },
+     7
+     8      { show: 'note', pitch: 'B5', length: 'quarter' },
+     9      { show: 'note', pitch: 'A5', length: 'quarter' },
+    10      { show: 'note', pitch: 'G4', length: 'half' },
+    11      { show: 'measure' },

 ## TODO

 Would we ever want to nest group objects?
 If so, we need a `named: ` parameter